Policies and Procedures

 Toileting and Personal Care

-The Energy Kidz Safeguarding Lead is Tina Frenett.
+The Energy Kidz Safeguarding Lead is Craig Jones.

-Energy Kidz is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+Energy Kidz is committed to safeguarding and promoting the welfare of children and young people and expects all colleagues and volunteers to share this commitment.

 Adults looking after children must have appropriate qualifications, training, skills and knowledge.
-Staffing arrangements must be organised to ensure safety and to meet the needs of the children.
+Colleagues arrangements must be organised to ensure safety and to meet the needs of the children.

 Energy Kidz recognises that anyone may have the potential to abuse children in some way and that all reasonable steps are taken to ensure unsuitable people are prevented from working with children.
 Pre-selection checks must include the following:

-- All volunteers/staff must complete an application form.
+- All volunteers/colleagues must complete an application form.
 The application form will elicit information about an applicant’s past and a self-disclosure about any criminal record.